 Brake fluid should be checked and refilled as needed.
-Refer to the maintenance guide and or service guide for the service interval schedules:
+Refer to the Scheduled Maintenance Guide for the service interval schedules.

-1. Clean the reservoir cap before removal to prevent dirt or water from entering the reservoir.

-2. Visually inspect the fluid level.

-3. If necessary, add brake fluid until the level reaches MAX.
+- 1. Clean the reservoir cap before removal to prevent dirt or water from entering the reservoir. - 2.
+Visually inspect the fluid level. - 3.
+If necessary, add brake fluid from a clean un-opened container until the level reaches MAX.
 Do not fill above this line.

 4. Use only a DOT 3 brake fluid certified to meet Ford specifications.
 Refer to Lubricant specifications in the Capacities and specifications chapter.